Master of Science in Information Technology

 - TOEFL iBT: Minimum Total Score of 96

-- IELTS: Minimum Total Score of 6.5
+- Academic IELTS: Minimum Total Score of 6.5

 NOTE: If you have earned a bachelor’s degree or master’s degree from a U.S. institution, this requirement may be requested to be waived.